tpugh/terrencepugh.com/_pages/about.md

 Devs Like Us
 ======
 During the 2020 pandemic, I co-founded The Devs Like Us community with two of my long-time friends from school.
-This community was established to provide a supportive group for developers of all kinds with a focus on diversity, minorities, and resources to increase entry, retention, and success within the technical workforce.
+This community was established to provide a supportive community for developers of all kinds with a focus on the underrepresented in order to increase entry, retention and success within the technical workforce.
 In support of this effort, I help produce and participate in a podcast, produce educational content, and write the Devs Like Us newsletter.